Skip to content

 Suggested Prerequisites

 Supercharge your people skills and become the person and leader you needed most in your own difficult moments.
 Discover how to make a difference while navigating the world of social pressures.
 Cultivate judgment-free zones where real talk happens, build trust, and explore issues your friends care about.
-Gain life-changing tools that will help you mediate group conflicts, guide others through tough spots, and spark meaningful change in your community.- Module One: Essentials
+Gain life-changing tools that will help you mediate group conflicts, guide others through tough spots, and spark meaningful change in your community.

 -Peer counselor roles and traits